gabhijit/gabhijit-github-io-blog/content/2018/oai-oaisim-enb-epc.md

 Slug: oai-oaisim-enb-epc-netns
 Author: Abhijit Gadgil
 Status: Published
 Summary: [OpenAirInterface](http://www.openairinterface.org/) aims to develop open source software solutions for 4G and 5G cellular network, that would run on COTS hardware (typically x86/ARM based CPUs).
 The project provides an Air Interface Simulator (OAISIM) and implementations of eNodeB and the EPC.
 OAISIM allows one to test the software implementations of the Network components, without actually having access to the RF part.
 While there are many tutorials that allow you to connect OAISIM + eNodeB on one machine and connect it with EPC (MME/SGW and PGW) running on another machine, I was not able to find any good tutorial that allowed to connect these devices on the same machine.
-While, it's quite possible to do so by using two VMs on the same machine, two VMs still looked like sub-optimal as in theory it looked quite possible to do this using Network Namespaces to provide isolations for individual box.
+While, it's quite possible to do so by using two VMs on the same machine, two VMs still looked like sub-optimal as in theory it looked quite possible to do this using Network Namespaces to provide isolations for individual nodes.
 Further, using network namespaces would allow to containerize this quite easily.
-Since the development platform I am using is also not the same one for which documentation is available, I had to do some tweaking to build the components as well.
+Since the development platform I am using is not exactly identical to the one for which documentation is available, I had to do some tweaking to build the components as well.
 This blog post discusses this in details.

 # Intended Audience